fritzkeyzer/pg_mini/README.md

 Steps
 - Runs queries to understand your database schema
 - Build a dependency graph of tables based on foreign key relationships (including transitive dependencies!)
-- Provided with a root table an execution sequence is calculated to traverse the tree
+- Provided with a root table an execution sequence is calculated to traverse the tree in the correct order
 - A set of queries are generated that copy data into temporary tables
   - In the correct sequence (starting with the root table)
   - Only including rows that are required to fulfil the foreign key relationships